docker-library/docs/gazebo/content.md

 ### Ports

-The `gzserver` tags are built for small a footprint and simple configuration, as they only include the required Gazebo dependencies.
+The `gzserver` tags are built for small footprints and simple configuration, thus only include the required Gazebo dependencies.
 Using the command `docker run gazebo` will launch the latests release of `gzserver` inside a new container using via the `gzserver_entrypoint.sh` script.
 In addition, the standard messaging port `11345` is also exposed for client connections and messages API.

 ### Volumes